scionproto/scion/doc/deploy/deployment.rst

 This topology file describes the setup of the entire ISD environment including all 5 ASes and the associated network links between the ASes.
 The topology file of an AS specifies all the inter-AS connections to neighboring ASes, and defines the underlay IP/UDP addresses of services and routers running in this AS.
 (The AS specific topology files used above were generated from this larger AS wide topology file.)

 The topology information is needed by Router and Control Service instances, and also by end-host applications.
-For more information on the topology files, see `<https://docs.scion.org/en/latest/manuals/common.html#topology-json>`_
+For more information on the topology files, see :ref:`common-conf-topo`.

 1. First, download the provided AS wide tutorial deployment topology file.
 This contains a concise representation of the topology drawn above.
 This topology file is available at: :download:`TutorialDeploymentTopology.topo <TutorialDeploymentTopology.topo>` .
 Download the file to the scion01 VM.